 Those who will be hurt the most by the chilling effects of this provision will be those who advocate for unpopular causes.
 Indeed, a principal reason for the constitutional protection for freedom of speech is the Founders’ acute awareness that majorities seek to suppress those who speak against the crowd.

 XII.
 The statement of attribution may account for a significant portion of a communication’s duration, which would stifle speech and trample upon First Amendment rights.

 Section 4, Subdivision 7(a)(2) forces speakers to state, at the end of a broadcast communication: “The preceding communication was paid for by the [association name].”
 This provision may run afoul of the First Amendment and is absurd.
 If the organization’s ad disclaimer instead said the same thing, but with fewer words or syllables, such as “[Association name] paid for this ad,” it would be illegal if this bill became law.
 In the context of speech restrictions, the state’s “regulatory technique may extend only as far as the interest it serves… [and cannot] completely suppress information when narrower restrictions on expression would serve its interest as well.”

-The legislation is scheduled to go into effect on July 1, 2015, and will reach communications immediately on and following that date.
+The legislation is scheduled to go into effect the day following final enactment, and will reach communications immediately on and following that date.
 However, as mentioned supra, this may inadvertently force the disclosure of the names and addresses of contributors who gave to organizations in 2014 – before the consideration of this bill.
 Those individuals contributed to organizations without any expectation of being placed at risk of public exposure.
 At the very least, the law should not apply to contributions made prior to the effective date of this bill.